Mazzya/human-weight-on-planets-calculator/README.md

 # human-weight-on-planets-calculator
-Discover your weight on other planets !
+Find out your weight on other planets in the solar system thanks to this cool little weight calculator.
+This program has been developed in Java.